PrefectHQ/prefect/docs/recipes/recipes.md

 These recipes show you how to deploy a worker, use event-driven flows, set up unit testing, and more.

-The following recipes specific to Prefect 2.
+The following recipes are specific to Prefect 2.
 You can find a full repository of recipes at [https://github.com/PrefectHQ/prefect-recipes](https://github.com/PrefectHQ/prefect-recipes) and additional recipes at [Prefect Discourse](https://discourse.prefect.io/).

 ## Recipe catalog